-- the preparation and fair presentation of the financial statements and statement of service performance in accordance with Public Benefit Entity International Public Sector Accounting Standards (Not-For-Profit) issued by the New Zealand Accounting Standards Board; - (b) service performance criteria that are suitable in order to prepare service performance information in accordance with Public Benefit Entity International Public Sector Accounting Standards (Not-For-Profit) issued by the New Zealand Accounting Standards Board; and - (c) such internal control as those charged with governance determine is necessary to enable the preparation of the financial statements and statement of service performance that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the financial statements and statement of service performance in accordance with Public Benefit Entity International Public Sector Accounting Standards (Not-for-profit) issued by the New Zealand Accounting Standards Board; - (b) service performance criteria that are suitable in order to prepare service performance information in accordance with Public Benefit Entity International Public Sector Accounting Standards (Not-for-profit); and - (c) such internal control as those charged with governance determine is necessary to enable the preparation of the financial statements and statement of service performance that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board members on behalf of the Association are responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless those charged with governance either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Board on behalf of the Association are responsible for assessing the Association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless those charged with governance either intend to liquidate the Association or to cease operations, or have no realistic alternative but to do so.